llambda/brute-knex/README.md

 - `createTable`       Set to `false` (default `true`) to disable automatically creating `tablename` if it does not exist.
 - `knex`              knex instance to use.
 If not provided, defaults to a sqlite3 database named ./brute-knex.sqlite

+### Testing

+`yarn test`

+You can create a custom config file in the root folder.
+Take a look at the example config, which is the fallback.

+e.g. `config.testing-mysql.json`

 [npm-version-image]: https://img.shields.io/npm/v/brute-knex.svg
 [npm-downloads-image]: https://img.shields.io/npm/dm/brute-knex.svg